TO PROTECT THE HEALTH OF THE COMMUNITY,

 SUNDAY SERVICES WILL BE 100% ONLINE, 10:30 a.m.
 CDT

-8:00 a.m.
-SERVICES AND SUNDAY SCHOOL ARE SUSPENDED UNTIL FURTHER NOTICE
+IN-PERSON SERVICES AND GATHERINGS ARE SUSPENDED UNTIL FURTHER NOTICE

 THE REV. PHIL MASON ON THE EPISCOPALIAN LITURGY